dbidmead/ekg-app/MATHEMATICAL_CHANGES_EXPLAINED.md

 ## Conclusion

 ### **What Changed**:
-Calculation method for Lead III, aVL, and aVF
+Calculation method for Lead III, aVR, aVL, and aVF - all now use unified direct vector projection

 ### **What Stayed the Same**:
 - Core vector mathematics